kiwicom/orbit/packages/orbit-tracking/README.md

   orbit-tracking --scope frontend booking
 ```

-By default the output will be saved in the root, but you can specify the path with `--output` argument:
+By default the output will be saved to gitlab repo, but you can specify the path with `--output` argument:

 ```sh
   orbit-tracking --output path/to/folder